Oxooi/PyScrapAcademy/README.md

 # Disclaimer

 **INFORMATIONAL PURPOSES ONLY**:
 I created this script for personal use only.
 You cannot scrap the content of modules that you do not own

 **I am not responsible if you leak any modules !!**

 ## Information

-This script can be used to scrape the contents of HackTheBox Academy modules to keep a clear trace of your progressions of make a pretty CheatSheet :D, extract the contents into multiple markdown files and store them in a newly created folder.
+This script can be used to scrape content from HackTheBox Academy modules to keep clear track of your progress or make a nice CheatSheet :D, extract the contents into multiple markdown files and store them in a newly created folder.
 The script is written in Python3 and requires the following modules:

 ## Dependencies